phyzhenli/AM/README.md

 - turn results to C++ and Verilog models by running 'postMATLAB'.

+We can generate many objective functions by modifying the number of rows of the partial products to be compressed, reversing the input polarity, and adding different control parameters.
+Then we solve these objective functions in parallel.

 ### example

-This folder contains an example to generate unsigned 8-bit multipliers for LeNet on MNIST.
-The example compress the first six rows of the partial products.
+The 'software/example' folder contains an example to generate unsigned 8-bit multipliers for LeNet on MNIST.
+The example compresses the first six rows of the partial products.

 ## multipliers